HerzogElias/OwaspJuiceShop/Challenges/Privacy_Policy/Readme.md

 ## Goal of this Chalange:
 Goal of this Chalange describes to navigate to the Privacy Policy Site of the Owasp Juice Shop.

+## Type of Cyberattack
+This is a Miscellaneous Security Vulnerability

+## Consequents of this Vulnerability
+If a sensitive file such as the privacy policy is accessible in an unexpected location, an attacker may assume that additional security weaknesses exist and continue probing the application for further vulnerabilities.

 ## Descrition of Solution:
 1. Create a Acount on your Owasp Juice Shop.